|What Margin>Overview report can tell you||Learn how to use the Margin Overview report and its benefits.|

 |How to Navigate the Margin Overview Report||

-The table in this report features custom alerting so that you can quickly understand where your margin is under/over based on your preferences.
+The table in this report features custom alerting so that you can quickly understand where your margin is under/over.
 Use the slider to set an alert threshold with anything under your threshold appearing in red and anything over appearing in blue.

 Paying attention to trends in your average bill rate and profit margins across clients, projects, and teams will draw your attention to potential downstream issues in pricing or delivery execution.